The (theta, wheel)-free graphs Part II: structure theorem: Connectivity of skeletons

-We are left with the case where there exists a label $i$ that is used at least twice in $R$, and such that there does not exist a vertex $x$ and two sets $X, Y \subset V(R)$ such that $X, Y, \{x\}$ form a partition of $V(R)$, $x_1, x_2 \in X\cup\{x\}$, all degree 1 vertices from edges with label $i$ are in $Y$, and there are no edges between $X$ and $Y$.
-Hence, by Menger's theorem there exist two vertex disjoint paths as in the statement of the lemma. \end{proof}

-\begin{lemma} Let $R$ be a skeleton.
+\begin{lemma} Let $R$ be a $k$-skeleton.
 Let $P = x_1 \dots x_2$ be a branch of $R$ and $x'_1$ a neighbor of $x_1$ not in $P$.
 Then there are three paths $P_1 = x_1 \dots y_1$, $P'_1 = x_1 x'_1 \dots y'_1$ and $P_2 = x_2\dots y_2$, vertex-disjoint except $P_1$ and $P_1'$ sharing $x_1$, and such that $y_1, y'_1$ and $y_2$ are degree 1 vertices incident with edges with at most two different labels. \end{lemma}

-\begin{proof} By Lemma \ref{l15}, there are vertices $y_1$ and $y_2$ of degree~1 incident with edges with the same label, such that there exist vertex disjoint paths from $\{x_1,x_2\}$ to $\{y_1,y_2\}$.
+\begin{proof} By Lemma \ref{l15}, there are vertices $y_1$ and $y_2$ of degree~1 incident with edges with the same label, such that there exist vertex-disjoint paths from $\{x_1,x_2\}$ to $\{y_1,y_2\}$.
 We define $X$ as the set of all vertices of degree 1 in $R$, except $y_1$ and $y_2$.
 Note that $X\neq \emptyset$ by \ref{i:1}.
 We apply Lemma \ref{MengerModified} to $\{x_1', x_1, x_2\}$ and $\{X,y_1, y_2\}$.
-If the output is three vertex disjoint path, then the conclusion of the lemma holds ($x_1$ needs to be added to the path that starts at $x'_1$).
+If the output is three vertex-disjoint paths, then the conclusion of the lemma holds ($x_1$ needs to be added to the path that starts at $x'_1$).
 Otherwise, there exists a cutset $\{a, b\}$ that separates $\{x_1', x_1, x_2\}$ from $\{y_1, y_2\}\cup X$.
 This contradicts~\ref{i:4}. \end{proof}